pwall567/kjson-test/README.md

 ### Custom Deserialization

-This library looks only at the input JSON, and does not take into account any custom deserializations that may be applied to the JSON when it is used in other situations.
+This library looks only at the input JSON, and does not take into account any custom deserializations that may be applied to the JSON when it is used in normal circumstances.

-Custom name annotations, and even the conversion of dates from strings to `LocalDate` (for example) are not applied.
+For example, custom name annotations are sometimes used to specify the name to be used as the JSON property name if it differs from the internal field name; in such cases the external JSON name must be used in the tests, not the field name.

 ### Check for `null`